pixeltris/TwitchAdSolutions/README.md

   - Currently only the initial m3u8 is proxied, so there shouldn't be any additional latency.
   - **Assumes the proxy server acts in good faith and maintains a good uptime.**

-*The following renamed/deprecated scripts will be removed from the master branch on `1st March 2021`:*

-- `dyn` renamed to `strip` as this better reflects the functionality (strips ad segments).
-- `dyn-skip` removed as it no longer works.
-- `dyn-skip-midroll` renamed to `notify-reload` as the original name has lost its meaning.
-- `dyn-skip-midroll-alt` renamed to `notify-strip` as the original name has lost its meaning.
-- `dyn-video-swap` renamed to `video-swap`.

 ## Applying a solution (uBlock Origin)

 - Navigate to the uBlock Origin Dashboard (the extension options)